-In the project report, students must describe how they have used In the project report, the student team must describe the problem their interdisciplinary breadth in the project work and how each of the formulation and aim of the project work, and provide reasons for their team members has contributed with their own academic competence. choices.
-The team must also show how the problem formulation is A clear description of all the team members' academic contributions is a prerequisite for a good performance. grounded in the village theme.
+In the project report, the student team must describe the problem formulation and aim of the project work, and provide reasons for their choices.
+The team must also show how the problem formulation is grounded in the village theme.
 In addition, students must describe the methods and theories used in their work, and provide reasons for their choices.
-The result must be presented and discussed, and the Reflections on how the team's academic differences have influenced value to society and further use or possible continuation must be the teamwork should be communicated in the process report (see described.
-In addition, the team must describe how they have taken pp. 24-26). into account the needs and wishes of different users.
+The result must be presented and discussed, and the value to society and further use or possible continuation must be described.
+In addition, the team must describe how they have taken into account the needs and wishes of different users.